ivanleongwm/react-stock-api-visualiser/README.md

 ## Acknowledgments

-Michael and Seif Instructors for guidance and advice on how to proceed.
+Michael and Seif-8 Instructors for guidance and advice on how to proceed.
 ---

  ## References